 Practical training through the Norland Diploma

-The Norland Diploma is an additional qualification you will work towards with modules integrated with the degree, followed by a Newly Qualified Nanny (NQN) year in employment.
+The Norland Diploma is an additional qualification you will work towards with modules integrated with the degree, followed by a fourth year as a Newly Qualified Nanny (NQN) in employment.

-On completion of this course you will be able to link theory to practice and will become a reflective practitioner through teaching, reflection and lots of hands on experience.
-It is achieving this prestigious qualification which distinguishes Norland graduates from other early years professionals and makes them highly sought after.
+On completion of this course you will be able to link theory to practice and will become a reflective practitioner through teaching, reflection and lots of hands-on experience.
+It is the attainment of this prestigious qualification that distinguishes Norland graduates from other early years professionals and makes them highly sought after.

 Experience with children